sarandi/dotfiles/README.md

 ## Resources

-This project is cobbled together by  mny ideas gleaned from the following sources.
+This project is cobbled together by many ideas gleaned from the following sources.
 Thank you to all their authors and contributors.

 1. <https://github.com/mathiasbynens/dotfiles>
 1. <https://github.com/paulirish/dotfiles>